Z3NTL3/BypassAlexa/README.md

 - pip3 install bs4

 # Alexa API
 No need to Alexa API use this script to get Alexa Ranking of an specific website.
+Alexa API will be taken down on May 1 2022.